ppshuX/taylor/README.md

-## Three Cridits of Taylor Swift, which are Lover, Red and 1989
+Three of Taylor Swift's albums, which are Lover, Red, and 1989